Sharpening Part 2 – The Journey

 Tang and Ferrule

-Japanese chisels appears at first glance to be socket chisels, but they are definitely tang chisels with the distinct advantage over socket chisels that the blade and handle stay connected instead of separating at inconvenient times.
+Japanese chisels appear at first glance to be socket chisels, but they are definitely tang chisels with the distinct advantage over socket chisels that the blade and handle stay connected instead of separating at inconvenient times.
+Perhaps Gentle Reader has experienced the heartbreak of a valuable chisel blade jumping out of the handle of a traditional socket chisel landing cutting edge-first on a concrete slab.
+I howled like a werewolf the first time this happened to me.

 The handle incorporates a steel ferrule shaped like a truncated cone and called the “ kuchigane” (口金) which translates to “mouth metal.”